 Your mouth houses over 500 species of bacteria that are constantly forming dental plaque, a sticky, colourless film that clings to your teeth and causes a variety of health problems.

 If you don’t brush and floss your teeth regularly and thoroughly, you’re allowing dental plaque to build up between your gums and teeth, eventually leading to a gum infection called gingivitis.
 Left unchecked, gingivitis can lead to a more serious infection called periodontitis (gum disease).

-The presence of oral bacteria in your bloodstream will not cause problems if your immune system is healthy.
-However, if it has been compromised, such as by a disease or cancer treatment, oral bacteria in your bloodstream may cause an infection in another part of your body.
+Normally, if your immune system is in good health, the presence of oral bacteria in your bloodstream won't cause any issues.
+However, if your immune system is compromised due to a disease or cancer treatment, the oral bacteria in your bloodstream may lead to an infection in other parts of your body.